Special routes of U.S. Route 22: Easton–Phillipsburg bypass route

-U.S. Route 22 Bypass was the designation for a bypass of the segment of US 22 through the downtown areas of Easton, Pennsylvania and Phillipsburg, New Jersey between the 1930s and the 1940s.
+U.S. Route 22 Bypass (US 22 Byp.) was the designation for a bypass of the segment of US 22 through the downtown areas of Easton, Pennsylvania, and Phillipsburg, New Jersey, between the 1930s and 1940s.
 The bypass began at US 22 (Northampton Street) in Easton and headed northeast on Prospect Avenue, Pearl Street, and Bushkill Street, intersecting US 611 (3rd Street).
 The route crossed the Delaware River on the Easton–Phillipsburg Toll Bridge into New Jersey, where it ran east concurrent with Route 24 on Morris Street.
 US 22 Byp. turned southeast along Route 24-28 Link to end at US 22/Route 28 in Pohatcong Township.
 The bypass route was designated in the 1930s.
 In the 1940s, US 22 Byp. was replaced with mainline US 22, with the former alignment of US 22 through Easton and Phillipsburg becoming US 22 Alt.